Taxation of international executives

 The only form of unilateral relief from double taxation given is by deducting the foreign tax from the relevant foreign income.
 Unilateral relief is given for foreign tax suffered on income not covered by a tax treaty and may, if the taxpayer elects, be taken instead of a tax credit available under a tax treaty.

 Similarly, relief for any foreign tax suffered on any chargeable capital gain is given against Irish capital gains tax on the same chargeable gain, but only where permitted under a tax treaty.
 If not so permitted, unilateral relief is available in calculating the chargeable gain in the form of a deduction of the foreign tax.

 What are the general tax credits that may be claimed in Ireland?
 Please see list below.

-This calculation3 assumes a married taxpayer resident in Ireland with two children whose three year assignment begins 1 January 2014 and ends 31 December 2016.
-The taxpayer’s base salary is USD100,000 and the calculation covers three years.
+This calculation3 assumes a married taxpayer resident in Ireland with two children whose four year assignment begins 1 January 2015 and ends 31 December 2018.
+The taxpayer’s base salary is USD100,000 and the calculation covers four years.

 Calculation of taxable income

 |Days in Ireland during year||365||365||365||365|